xdpirate/MerchantMagic/README.md

 # MerchantMagic
-MerchantMagic is an addon for World of Warcraft, currently only for Mists of Pandaria (5.4.8).
+MerchantMagic is an addon for World of Warcraft, currently only for Cataclysm (4.3.4) and Mists of Pandaria (5.4.8) original clients.
+It does NOT work on Classic.

 The addon lets you maintain a list of rules of items to always sell to a vendor.
 It is flexible, and has per-character rulesets.